The Barronvale Covered Bridge isn’t just the longest covered bridge in Somerset County.

 So if visiting the biggest and best covered bridges in PA is on your bucket list, you have to make visiting this elongated beauty a priority!

-The Barronvale Covered Bridge is located just off of Covered Bridge Road (imagine that!) in southwestern Somerset County.
+The Barronvale Covered Bridge is located just off of Covered Bridge Road in southwestern Somerset County.

 It is approximately 5 miles west of New Centerville, or 3 miles southwest of Laurel Hill State Park.